makrai/notes/chapuis20-SILICON-seq-lab-bench-spoken.md

 * created by enhancing and extending EmotionLines dataset (Chen+ 2018a) where multiple speakers participated in the dialogues
-* two types of annotations MELDs and MELDe :
+* two types of annotations MELDs and MELDe:
   * three sentiments (positive, negative and neutral) and
   * seven emotions (anger, disgust, fear, joy,neutral, sadness and surprise)
-* The SOTA model with text only is proposed by Zhang+ (2019b) and is inspired by quantum physics
+* The SOTA model with text only (Zhang+ 2019b) is inspired by quantum physics
-* On the official split, it is compared with a hierarchical bi-LSTM, which it beats with an accuracy of 61.9% (MELDs ) and 67.9% (MELDe ) against 60.8% and 65.2
+* On the official split, it is compared with a hierarchical bi-LSTM, which it beats with an accuracy of 61.9% (MELDs) and 67.9% (MELDe) against 60.8% and 65.2

 #### IEMOCAP database (IEMO) is a multimodal database of ten speakers